hclbaur/sds-core/docs/SPECIFICATION.md

 	contact { firstname "Edsger" lastname "Dijkstra" firstname "Wybe" }

-because that breaks up the repeating firstname.
+because that breaks up the repeating 'firstname' node.

 And with that, we have reached the end of this chapter, and almost the end of this document.

 ## Conclusion

-This is it, the first draft of the SDS specification.
-Like with SDA,  it is not going to take over the world any time soon.
-Compared to XSD or Relax NG, a lot is missing, but that was the point; to keep things simple and yet powerful.
+This is the second release of the SDS specification.
+Like SDA, it is simple, yet powerful, and not going to take over the world any time soon.

-Some useful features I excluded because I could not make them “fit” right away, or because they would bring up the question of namespace support.
-On the other hand, some features I included though I wasn't sure they would be necessary.
+Compared to version 1, I dropped the `name` attribute, as I was able to use the SDA 2 syntax to name types (which is intuitive and looks better too).
+Some useful features are still absent, because I could not make them “fit”, or because I wasn't prepared to go there.
+Yet.

-This may or may not be the end of it.
-Time will tell.
+For now this will have to do.